SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Requirement:

   REQ-PACKET-SELF:
-  : Packet importance is indicated by the packet itself, which may need to be decrypted or de-obfuscated.
+  : Packet importance is indicated by the packet itself.

+Note the importance indication should not reveal additional information about the payload to unauthorized parties; see REQ-PRIVACY-ADDITIONAL.

 ## Host-Network Metadata {#host-network}